mina-tang/RecipeForSuccess/index.md

 Sure, Gertrude is on the older side, but that will just make her even more special, promise!

 ## Does the Genre Change the Game?
-Let’s Find Out! 🎬
+Let's Find Out! 🎬
 --> talk about the distribution of genres, and then do these studies but by genre

 There are all types of movies, we saw that the most common are drama and comedy, but do the genres make a difference in terms of success?
 That's what we'll study now!